dylanschlichting/dylanschlichting.com/_pages/publications.md

 #### Manuscripts in Preparation
-2. **Schlichting, D.**, Qu, L., Hetland, R., and Kobashi, D. Using salinity variance budgets to quantify numerical mixing in a coastal ocean modelu, L., **Schlichting, D.**, and Hetland, R.
+2. **Schlichting, D.**, Qu, L., Hetland, R., and Kobashi, D. Using salinity variance budgets to quantify numerical mixing in a coastal ocean model.